jimu-gh/Kashi/README.md

 That's it!
 Lyrics for the currently playing song should now appear on the Touch Bar.
 Enjoy! 🎉

+## History

+&nbsp;&nbsp;11.30.19 Updated for macOS Catalina

+&nbsp;&nbsp;06.23.19 YouTube and browser support added

+&nbsp;&nbsp;12.03.18 Initial release

-## BetterTouchTool Resources
+## Resources

+ChengHaoMou's [Touchbar-Lyric](https://github.com/ChenghaoMou/touchbar-lyric) is a similarly inspired widget with real-time lyrics display.

 For detailed information about Touch Bar customization, please refer to the official [BTT Documentation](https://docs.bettertouchtool.net/docs/402_touch_bar_basics.html).

-More awesome Touch Bar presets can be found on the [BTT Community Platform](https://community.folivora.ai/).
+More awesome Touch Bar presets can be found on the [BTT Community](https://community.folivora.ai/).

-## Planned Features
-  - Scrolling lyrics

 ## Contact